 We made a call to Morehead City Docks, but they wouldn't commit to a T-Head slip - even though there was one available.
 At the time our plan was rise early and head outside to wherever.
 We've been held here in the past by a strong unrelenting current pressing us against the dock for hours; we didn't want to repeat that so a T-Head was important to us.
 No joy from Morehead City Docks so we started looking for something else.

 Mel did some research, made a few calls, and at the last minute we pass Jarrett Bay to go to Homer Smith's Docks.
 Not doing any homework, we're unsure where to get off the ICW and into the marina, but after a call and some fuzzy directions, we make it in and tie up.

 Homer Smith's Docks and Marina is a perfectly descriptive name.
-Homer Smith was an old time fish wholesaler, looking around you'll see his docks, crowded with shrimp boats and fishing boats; where we are out at the end is the marina portion.
+Homer Smith was an old time fish broker, looking around you'll see his docks, crowded with shrimp boats and fishing boats; where we are out at the end is the marina portion.
 It's small but the service is good and attitude here is refreshing.
 First they give you - for free - 2 pounds of shrimp that you just witnessed being taken off a boat, then they offer to let you buy more at $6.00 a pound so we bought 6 pounds.
-Floating docks, loaner car, usable WiFi that's soon to be excellent, we've found our always stop at marina in Beaufort.
+Floating docks, loaner car, usable WiFi that's soon to be excellent, we've found our, "always stop at", marina in Beaufort.

 The next morning, planning to crank up and leave early, I walk up to find dense fog that's only getting worse.